-And if you have other health problems caused by your drinking, or you drink heavily enough that you’re likely to have health problems from it in the future, you may not qualify for a medically underwritten policy.
+You may not be able to qualify for a medically underwritten policy at all if you have other health problems caused by your drinking, or you drink heavily enough that you’re likely to have health problems from it in the future.

 Why do insurers care how much I drink?

 Life insurance is paid out when you die, so it’s in your insurance company’s best interest for you to live as long as possible.
 Healthy people generally pay the lowest rates, because they’re the lowest risk for the insurer.

 Heavy drinking is considered when you apply for life insurance because of its relation to health problems.
 According to the Centers for Disease Control and Prevention (CDC), drinking heavily may put you at increased risk for: